Changes to our Dispensary Opening Times

 How Long to Process my Request?

-If you are collecting your medication from the surgery, please allow TWO FULL WORKING DAYS for your request to be processed.
+If you are collecting your medication from the surgery, please allow FIVE FULL WORKING DAYS for your request to be processed.
 If you are collecting your medication from any other Pharmacy, you should allow extra time – the time it takes a Pharmacy to prepare your medication is out of our control.

 Please note that If you submit your request after 11:30, it will not be processed until the following day,